 Have been donating blood since the late nineties in multiple countries.
-This past week, it was my first time doing so in the country I have been living in for the past 8 years.
+This past week, it was my first time doing so in the country I lived in for the past 8 years.
 It was about time.

 Germany is slightly particular when it comes to blood donations.
-If one does not catch a special action visiting the office, university or some other place, one needs to make an appointment in the online system, which would be possibly a couple of months in the future.
+If one misses a special action visiting the office, university or some other place, one needs to make an appointment in the online system, possibly a couple of months in the future.

-So, when a friend told me that there will be a special blood donating venue in a week, I jumped in without hesitation.
+So, when a friend told me that there will be a special blood donation venue in a week, I jumped in without hesitation.
 It was my chance to finally make it happen.

-Just like in every other country I have donated, not only the paperwork, the short consultation with a doctor, the blood type and heart rate checks, but also the whole process followed the same design in a big hall.
+Like in every other country I have donated, the paperwork, the short consultation with a doctor, the blood type and heart rate checks, and the whole process followed the same design in a big hall.
 It was just in the same place and not like the one in Bulgaria, where I have to move in and out of rooms.

-What was different from any other donation I have performed was the speed and swiftness of the German Red Cross employees.
+What was different from any other donation I have performed was the German Red Cross employees’ speed and swiftness.
 From door to blood donation, it took me 5 mins with the waiting.
-And while I was waiting in line to get the blood bags labelled properly with my bar code, I was mesmerised by the movements of the man who was doing it.
+And while I was waiting in line to get the blood bags labelled properly with my bar code, I was mesmerised by the man’s movements who was doing it.

 I guess that cliché about German structure and efficiency is having a moment exactly like this one as an example.
 It took me a while to stop analysing it.
 I should have complimented him on his professionalism and approach, but I didn’t.
 I was still digesting the moves I witnessed.

-In terms of service design and customer journey mapping, I couldn’t spot a single flaw in the setup.
+I couldn’t spot a single flaw in the setup in terms of service design and customer journey mapping.
 Everything was simply perfect – from start to finish.
-It was clear to me that the Red Cross employees were not only respecting their time but also the time of the donors.
+It was clear to me that the Red Cross employees were respecting their time and the time of the donors.
 Nobody enjoys long waiting times – one of the few factors preventing people from donating, I’d imagine.